Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Animal Shelter – 228-497-6350 – Open Monday-Friday 10a.m. – 4 p.m. and Saturdays 10a.m.-2p.m.(regular schedule)

 Tax Assessor’s Office – 228-769-3070 (Pascagoula) 228-875-3367 (Ocean Springs) – Offices Open

 Tax Collector’s Office – 228-769-3074 (Pascagoula) – Open 8 a.m. – 4:30 p.m., CLOSED noon- 1p.m.

 Landfill and Roadside Rubbish Pick-up – 228-872-8340

-COURT RELATED INFORMATION – Please contact your attorney or specific court for courtroom restrictions
+COURT RELATED INFORMATION – 3/2/21 - Masks are required in court buildings/rooms per the Mississippi Judicial College.
+Please contact your attorney or specific court for additional courtroom restrictions (ie. some may allow limited attendance and screen attendees).

 If you have a case pending and have an attorney, contact your attorney for updates regarding changes to court dates.
 Otherwise, please contact the relevant court if you have not already been contacted.

 OTHER FREQUENTLY USED COUNTY OFFICES - The following offices are open to the public unless otherwise noted

 The Jackson County Board of Supervisors, along with the Office of Emergency Services, and County Administrator office, continue to work closely with other cities, counties, and health related agencies within the County and State to make the best decisions regarding necessary precautions and future actions based on current information.